GAM-team/GAM/wiki/Shared-Drives.md

 gam redirect csv ./SharedDriveOrganizers.csv print shareddriveorganizers includefileorganizers
 ```

-Add `showorgunits` to get columns `orgUnit,orgUnitId` to be used in the next command.

 Get SharedDrive Drive file count and storage info; use one of the following for size information:
 * `showsize` - 31549200951 - This is a byte count; include `Size` in `csv_output_header_filter`
 * `showsizeunits` - 31.55 GB - This is as shown in the Admin console; include `SizeUnits` in csv_output_header_filter